 Scientists: I don’t trust you.
 But do you want to know who I do trust?
 Pretty much just God.
 There are at least a few uncorrupted sources of information that are safe for me to draw from: unaltered scripture, living prophets and the Holy Ghost.
 All three of these tell me that the race of man, on this earth, began with Adam and Eve.
 How did they eat?
 Well...after their fall from a terrestrial to a telestial state, they sure ate grains!
 And their righteous posterity were keepers of animals, useful for milk, meat, eggs, fat, bones (hello, broth), clothing, etc. Did they "eat clean?"
 You betcha!
 Did they use Dicamba genetically altered seeds from Monsanto?
 Not on Adam's watch.
 Did they eat a bunch of meat?
 Maybe sometimes, I dunno.
 I bet it just depended.

-Scriptures indicate that the only hunters and gatherers were the more idle part of the people (picture Lamanites).
+Scriptures indicate that the only hunters and gatherers were the more idle part of the people.
 Everyone else was growing crops and keeping animals.
 That's how OUR ancestors did things, and they lived to tell about it.
 So, PALEO, you're up in classroom 301 on the opposite side of the great and spacious building's nutrition department as VEGAN.
-If you want to move into a classroom with an actual foundation, try Fasting 101.
+If you want to move into a classroom with an actual foundation, try the one that houses Fasting 101 - fasting being a lost healing tool advocated by the likes of Brigham Young.

 What say ye?